mhiproducts/SampleCodeBaseKiosk/README.md

 🤝 Contributing
 We welcome contributions from the community!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.
 Check out our contribution guidelines for more details.

-📝 License
-This TypeScript Upload Tool is licensed under the [Your License] - see the LICENSE.md file for details.